hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sc_DE_dispersion.png" width="500">
 </p>

-The plot is encouraging, since we expect our dispersions to decrease with increasing mean and follow the line of best fit (in red).
+In this example, the dispersion plot looks encouraging, since we expect our dispersions to decrease with increasing mean and follow the line of best fit (in red).

 ## Results